kosdev-code/kos-buildpublish/readme.md

 ```

 You must have either have a file in the secrets folder called, "secrets_password" or an environment variable, KOSBUILD_SECRETS_PASSWORD, defined when running the make_secrets_file.sh.
 This password is applied to the 7z file and is required for decryption.

+If you do not specify a "secrets-output file", it will output the secrets to the secrets_mount folder.
+Your secrets file can then easily be used for local builds with the provided scripts.

 ## Docker Image